Lee McConnell: Retirement

 McConnell missed the 2013 season after becoming pregnant with her first child.
 She returned to training nine weeks after giving birth to her son with a view to competing at the 2014 Commonwealth Games in her hometown of Glasgow – however she announced her immediate retirement from athletics in April 2014.

+Awards

+McConnell was voted Scottish Athlete of the Year in 2002, 2003 and 2007 by Scottish Athletics.
+She also received the George Dallas Trophy in 2002.

+During the SAAA years, she was previously awarded the Coronation Cup in 2002 & 2003 for being the outstanding Scottish Athlete of that year, the 2001 Crabbie Cup for most meritorious performance at the Scottish Championships, and the 1994 TBS Challenge Trophy for the outstanding performance at the U17 Scottish Championships.